About Us

 Headaches

-Headaches can impact your health and quality of life.
-They can reduce work performance, and interfere with family, social and personal relationships.
-They are very common, and are the second most prevalent disorder affecting women.
-There are more than 200 different types of headaches.
-They manifest in many different ways, with different signs and symptoms.
-It is also common for two different headaches to co-exist at the same time.
-Fortunately, most headaches are not caused by sinister pathology, which is rare.
-A skilled clinician can accurately diagnose different headaches, especially when they co-exist.
+Headaches are very common — they are the 2nd most prevalent disorder affecting women.
+There are more than 200 types of headache with different causes, signs and symptoms, and varying frequency, intensity and duration of attacks.
+It’s also common for two different headaches to occur at the same time.
+Fortunately, most headaches are not caused by sinister pathology.
+A skilled clinician can accurately diagnose headaches, especially when they co-exist.
 Accurate diagnosis is important because different headaches require different treatments.
 What works for one type of headache will not work for another, or may make it worse.

 Migraines